Setanna/emulate/Rules/Actions/Base Actions/Knowledge/Monster Lore.md

 <br>

 **System:**
-You roll the relevant [[Rules/Stats and Skills/Skills/Knowledge]] Roll as shown in the table below.
+You roll the relevant [[Knowledge]] Roll as shown in the table below.